Files from all collection types

 Files of merged records

 When two records are merged in WorldCat, Collection Manager will deliver an updated record if you have enabled MARC record delivery (regardless of whether or not you have enabled WorldCat updates).

 Files of merged records will be delivered in a separate file that includes the word "merges" in the file name.
 If you enable the option for separate file delivery within a collection's record delivery settings, the file name will include both "merges" and the file name you defined.

 All files of merged records will be delivered in Metadata > My Files.
-If you use SFTP, merged records will be in the Updates folder.
+If you use file exchange, merged records will be in the Updates folder.

 Example file of merged records (default):